In this section you will find information about motor neurone disease and some suggestions for those who have just been diagnosed.

 In this section you can find out more about motor neurone disease (MND), which is also known as amyotrophic lateral sclerosis (ALS) or Lou Gerig's disease in some countries.

 If you, a member of your family or a friend has recently been diagnosed with motor neurone disease it is likely that you are experiencing many confusing and confronting emotions.
 You may also be feeling overwhelmed by too much information or worried that you do not have enough information.
-If you have been diagnosed with MND and would like to access support and services via the MND Association, please contact the MND Info Line for further information on becoming a member.
+If you have been diagnosed with MND and would like to access support and services via MND NSW, please call our MND Info Line for further information or complete our Intake form online.

 You may be eligible for financial assistance or benefits from government, semi-government or private organisations if you have motor neurone disease, or if you are caring for someone with motor neurone disease.
 MND NSW and FlexEquip are registered providers.
 The MND Info Line or your MND Advisor can advise you about how you can access Government support for you.